Garden Town (Lahore): Barkat Market

 In 2005, Barkat Market underwent massive redevelopment.
 Changes included increased parking space, widening of the footpath as well as reconstruction of all the roads in the market area.
 There are many shopping malls, restaurants and cafes in the area as well the famous Mughal-e-Azam wedding hall.

 Transportation

-Commercialization in this area has immensely increased the traffic flow, not only on the main roads but also on the small lanes and access roads which are unable to cope with the large volume.
+Commercialisation in this area has immensely increased the traffic flow, not only on the main roads but also on the small lanes and access roads which are unable to cope with the large volume.
 This has been primarily due to the mushroom growth of small institutes, ranging from tuition academies to schools, offices and colleges operating here.
 Commuting to different parts of the city is easy due to adequate public transport.
-Garden Town is among the regions to be served by the future Lahore Metro.
+Garden Town is among the regions to be served by the Lahore Metro.